tomjaguarpaw/presentations/2014-nyc/commentary.md

     * obvious example of trying to compare columns of different types

+    * "Col" is a shortened version of "Column"

     * provide newtype wrapping like Haskell for hiding implementation

     * can't access non-existent columns